-We have to start with discovering and defining the main thing.
+We have to start by discovering and defining the main thing.
 What is the most important thing about your brand?
 What’s the one thing you do better than everyone else in the world?
 If you can’t give something to believe in, then there won’t be value in it.
-It actually requires a tremendous amount of focus, strength and restraint to identify this and then stick to it.
+It actually requires a tremendous amount of focus, strength, and restraint to identify this and then stick to it.
 Most businesses want to make 3 things the main thing.
 But that’s impossible.

 And when we lose focus, we lose impact.